 Staub Ceramic Cookware is an excellent choice for busy families looking for bakeware, cookware, and tableware.
 Committed to excellence in all areas of design and construction, Staub designed their quality product with a coating of vitreous glass porcelain enamel that stands out among its competitors.

-It can be used in several ways: oven-safe up to 572 degrees F, microwave-safe, broiler-safe, freezer safe and the ceramic cookware is also scratch resistant and dishwasher-safe which makes it even easier to maintain its initial quality.
+It can be used in several ways: oven-safe up to 572 degrees F, microwave-safe, broiler-safe, and freezer-safe and the ceramic cookware is also scratch resistant and dishwasher-safe, which makes it even easier to maintain its initial quality.

 Staub provides multiple colors for its Ceramic products such as Red, Cherry, Dark Blue, White, Rustic Ivory, and Rustic Turquoise as well as Matte White.

 Staub’s high-quality and durable cast iron cookware is the perfect choice for cooking your favorite dishes, but its steep price can be a turnoff for some people.
 The good news?
 Staub offers many different products at affordable prices.
 Depending upon when and where you purchase Staub cookware you never have to pay full price!
 Shop around…